eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/examples.md

     documentation/
       manual.html

-The `.src` is file is the source archive which can be used by tools such as the IDE, for source code browsing.
+The `.src` file is the source archive which can be used by tools such as the IDE, for source code browsing.
 The `.sha1` files each contains a checksum of the like-named `.car` file and can be used to detect corrupted archives.